The many high-impact applications of data analytics in the insurance industry

 7. Crisis modeling

 Advanced analytics is key to navigating crises.
 In fact, risk management professionals are increasing their expenditure on risk management technology, with 65% indicating a rise in investment, according to a survey by PwC.
-Advanced analytics can significantly improve insurance carriers’ crisis modeling and disaster response through several key mechanisms:
+The role of analytics in insurance crisis response can be broken into several key mechanisms:

 • Real-time exposure monitoring.
 IoT sensors, satellites, drones, and computer vision enable real-time tracking of environmental conditions, property damage, supply chain disruptions, and policy exposures during an unfolding crisis.
 This monitoring allows for dynamic and responsive modeling.

 • Rapid claims triage.
-AI can quickly sift through incoming claims and flag the most severe for priority response based on photos, adjuster reports, and historical claims data, facilitating efficient resource allocation.
+AI can quickly sift through incoming claims and flag the most severe priority based on photos, adjuster reports, and historical claims data, facilitating efficient resource allocation.

 • Predictive supply/demand forecasting.
-Data mining helps project demand surges for labor and materials needed for repairs and replacements.
+Data analysis of past loss events helps project demand surges for labor and materials needed for repairs and replacements.
 Early supply chain insights improve logistical agility.

 While most insurers still underutilize data analytics in crisis management, those able to leverage big data will gain sharper risk insights, optimized response, and competitive resilience.
 Harnessing data and analytics plays an indispensable role in advancing crisis preparedness and response.